freesky-edward/blogclub/tech/post/2017-11-10-Kubernetes-Affinity&AntiAffinity.md

 * ```kubectl get nodes [nodename] --show-labels```

-  This command may show the labels in all Nodes or specified nodename Node.
+  This command may show the labels in all Nodes or Nodes which are labeled by specific ```nodename```.

   The labels are shown like below: